jenkins-infra/status/content/issues/2021-12-10-accounts-down.md

   - accounts.jenkins-ci.org
 section: issue
 ---
+[Final Message]

+Our investigations showed we are not vulnerable to the CVE-2021-44228 nor the CVE-2021-45046.

 [Initial Message]

 We decided to disable the Jenkins accounts service temporarily out of an abundance of caution.